ficonsulting/RInno/README.md

 RInno makes it easy to deploy local shiny apps by providing an interface between R and [Inno Setup](http://www.jrsoftware.org/isinfo.php), an installer for Windows programs.
 It is designed to be simple to use (two lines of code at a minimum), yet comprehensive.

-If a user does not have R installed, the RInno installer will ask them to install R along with your shiny app.
-It also provides a framework for managing R software packages required by your app and error logging features.
+If a user does not have R installed, the RInno installer can be configured to ask them to install R along with your shiny app, `include_R = TRUE`.
+And building upon Dr. Lee Pang's [DesktopDeployR](https://github.com/wleepang/DesktopDeployR) project, it provides a framework for managing R software packages required by your app and error logging features.

 Getting Started
 ---------------